Hana-Le/blogdown_Hana/content/blog/chatgpt/index.md

 ChatGPT is a really cool chatbot using Natural Language Processing model developed by OpenAI.
 You may have heard alot about or used chatGPT lately.
 I have been using it for quite some time now and I have to say it's amazing.
 I started using it out of curiosity and now I use it regularly to enhance my writing skills.
 I was even surprised to see that it can quickly write simple R codes.

 ChatGPT is indeed a game changer and has sparked an AI war among major tech companies.
 On February 10th, Google launched a demo of new AI chatbot tool Bard, but it failed to provide the correct answer to a knowledge-based question [link]( https://edition.cnn.com/2023/02/08/tech/google-ai-bard-demo-error/index.html).
 This reminded me of a tweet I saw in early December, where ChatGPT answered a statistical question incorrectly (picture attached).
-I even tried it again recently and the answer was a bit different, but still incorrect ::smiley::.
+I even tried it again recently and the answer was a bit different, but still incorrect. :smiley:

 <img src="ChatGPT1.png" alt="Twitter screenshot" width="50%">